Removing files in Git

 As we run the commit command:

-if you decide to remove the file after a commit is made then simple rm command will remove it from the index as well as file system i.e. from the repo directory:
+if you decide to remove the file after a commit is made then a simple rm command will remove it from the index as well as the file system i.e. from the repo directory:

 What if I want to keep the file in the directory?

 You may want to remove the file from the working tree or index only while keeping it in the file system.
-For example, you want to commit other changes in online repo while still need to work on a code file that has been staged for uploading.
+For example, you want to commit other changes in the online repo while still needing to work on a code file that has been staged for uploading.

 Suppose, we again have a tst1.txt file that has been added and committed and now we want to remove it from the working tree: